The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Askaria/Readmes/readme.English.txt

   - AddKit for EE
   - Use Raduziel fonction for adding ChaosKnight kit to Jacob
   - Handle charset and Autotra
-  - REQUIRE_PREDICATE
+  - REQUIRE_PREDICATE (GAME_IS ~bgee bg2ee eet bgt~)
-  - Separate kit from Jacob npc to allow ChaosKit to be installed on BG2EE
+  - Separate kit from Jacob npc to allow ChaosKnight Kit to be installed on BG2EE
+  - French translation

 - Askaria :